Skip to content

 The top of the Viewer contains a central connection slot, initially represented by an unplugged socket.

-Clicking on this slot displays the list of compositons visible in the Project Panel, and an option to disconnect it.
+Clicking on this slot will display the list of compositions visible in the Project Panel and an disconnect option.

 Picture